SAP/spartacus-docs/_pages/telco/spartacus-tua-faqs.md

 SAP Commerce Telco & Utilities Accelerator is a ready-to-use web framework, designed to maximize average revenue per user through cost effective, streamlined process.
 SAP Commerce Industry Accelerators are purpose-built extensions for the SAP Commerce solution that contains industry-specific features.

-The Accelerator provides the essential tools, functionality, and processes to support features needed by these industries.
-The Accelerator not only jump starts a commerce implementation, but also provides a way to easily build, extend, and deliver a simplified digital experience for their customers.

 The Accelerator provides a future-proof technical foundation for growth, quick time-to-market, and a competitive advantage for delivering more innovative capabilities.
 For more information, see [SAP Commerce Telco & Utilities Accelerator](https://help.sap.com/viewer/product/TELCO_ACCELERATOR/2007/en-US).

 **The SAP Telco & Utilities Accelerator exposes a TM Forum compliant API layer.
 Would TUA Spartacus support this?**